A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 Pitch 200 is an engineering competition with a difference.

-The South West regional Pitch 200, supported by Burges Salmon, is open to all current ICE members who live, work or study in the South West.
+The South West Region Pitch 200 is open to all current ICE members who live, work or study in the South West region.

-To enter, you just need to complete and send the Pitch 200 Entry Form and 60 second summary video to [email protected] by 22 December 2017.
+To enter, you need to complete and send the Pitch 200 entry form and a 60 second summary video to [email protected] by 5 pm, 16 May 2019.

 Are you a graduate or student member of ICE?
 Are you looking for an opportunity to practice your writing and presentation skills?
 Why not sign up for our Emerging Engineers Award?